Bedford (town), New York: Geography

 According to the United States Census Bureau, the town has a total area of 102.1 sqkm, of which 96.3 sqkm is land and 5.8 sqkm, or 5.70%, is water.
-The town is bordered to the west by Mount Kisco and the town of New Castle, to the south by Armonk in the town of North Castle, to the north by Lewisboro and to the east by Pound Ridge.
+The town is bordered to the west by Mount Kisco, to the west and south by the town of New Castle, to the south by North Castle, to the north by Lewisboro, and to the east by Pound Ridge.

 The Cross River Reservoir is situated on the northern portion of the town.
 The town is part of the Croton River watershed.
 The northern portion of the Byram Lake Reservoir is situated on the southern limits of the town.

 The Mianus River runs throughout the town of Bedford.
 The northernmost point of the river is also located in the town.
 The river originates in a series of small ponds in Armonk and flows north into the town of Bedford.
 The river flows north along Greenwich Road and begins to turn just south of the Bedford Village Town Park before crossing Greenwich Road.
 The river reaches its northernmost point at the entrance of Middle Patent Road.
 The river then runs south and enters the Mianus River Gorge Preserve which is located in the town of Bedford.
 The river flows south through the entirety of the Mianus River Gorge Preserve and eventually leaves the town and enters Stamford, Connecticut.

 Landmarks

-In the hamlet of Katonah are two national historic landmarks, which are "Stepping Stones - Historic Home of Bill & Lois Wilson" (home of the Alcoholics Anonymous co-founders; "Bill W.", who died in 1971 and "Lois W.", who died in 1988 and "John Jay Homestead", home of one of the United States Founding Fathers and first Chief Justice of the United States Supreme Court.
+In the hamlet of Katonah are two national historic landmarks, which are "Stepping Stones - Historic Home of Bill & Lois Wilson" (home of the Alcoholics Anonymous co-founders; "Bill W.", who died in 1971 and "Lois W.", who died in 1988) and "John Jay Homestead", home of one of the United States Founding Fathers and first Chief Justice of the United States Supreme Court.
 Some minor landmarks are centered on Bedford Green in the Town of Bedford's Hamlet of "Bedford", a small patch of green space at the center of the Bedford Village Historic District (along Route 22), including the former court house, the oldest government building in Westchester County and now a museum.
 There is a small graveyard dating back to the founding of the town; the old one-room stone schoolhouse; and a few colonial-era houses, still lived in, which are kept painted white with black or green shutters.

 The Bedford Free Library is located in Bedford on the village green.
 Along with the branches in Bedford Hills and Katonah, the Bedford Free Library is part of the Westchester Library System.

 Along Route 22, at Hook Road, there is a large 500-plus-year-old white oak known as the Bedford Oak.

 The Bedford Hills Correctional Facility for Women is located in the town.